manasa96/DatascienceCapstone/README.md

 - **Standardized sensor readings** (MinMaxScaler).
 - **Applied feature engineering** (lag features, rolling averages).
 ---
 -- ** To successfully implement and evaluate One-Class SVM, Autoencoder, and Isolation Forest within a single script, careful structuring and variable management were essential.
 To maintain reproducibility and fairness in model evaluation, all key variables were reset before each model execution.
+Final-report.pdf has all the details.

 ## 🔍 Modeling Approaches Used
 ### **1️⃣ Isolation Forest (IF)**